SSalario

 Alabama Income Tax Overview

 Alabama has a progressive income tax with three brackets ranging from 2% to 5%.
 The state offers a relatively low cost of living at 89% of the national average, making your paycheck stretch further.
-Alabama is one of the few states that allows you to deduct federal income taxes paid from your state taxable income, which effectively lowers your state tax burden.
-Some cities like Birmingham and Gadsden impose additional occupational taxes.
+Alabama is one of the few states that allows federal withholding to reduce Alabama withholding taxable income in the payroll formula.
+Some cities like Birmingham and Gadsden impose additional occupational or license taxes on wages earned inside city limits.

 Alabama Tax Details